rerreby/hello-world/README.md

 ```

 ### Start NodeJS <a name="startnodejs"></a>
+It's easy to use Node.JS in cli.
 NodeJS appears to be a good thing to use.
 It's easy to run it
 ```bash
 node file.js
 ```